Ip massacre: Events

 After the Second Vienna Award of 30 August 1940, as a result of German–Italian arbitration, northwestern Transylvania reverted to Hungary.
 The area ceded by Romania contained the northwestern part of the homonymous region and the Székely lands.
 A total of eight of the 23 Transylvanian counties that had been part of Romania during the interwar period were entirely alienated, and another three were split.
 Thus, Sălaj County was also attached to Hungary.
 On 7 September 1940 the Hungarian Second Army arrived at Ipp (present-day Ip) where they made a short stop.
-After preparing to leave, more acquired grenades exploded in one of the sling-carts and in the detonation two soldiers died.
-The negligence of the proper storage was quickly identified but soon rumor had it that it was a willful action.
-This view escalated rapidly.
+After preparing to leave, more acquired grenades exploded in one of the sling-carts and two soldiers died.
+It was quickly determined that negligent storage of the grenades had caused the accident, but rumors rapidly spread that it was a willful action.

 On 8 September 1940, the Second Army entered the city of Zalău.

-On 13 September, the military commander of the district of Szilágysomlyó (present-day Șimleu Silvaniei) was informed that the nearby villages of Alsókaznacs, Felsőkaznacs, Márkaszék, Porc, Lecsmér, Somály, and Kémer (present-day Cosniciu de Jos, Cosniciu de Sus, Marca, Porț, Leșmir, Șumal, and Camăr) armed Romanian groups were looting.
-According to the report their number was between 80–100.
-Based on this report the 32nd Regiment stationing in Zilah (present-day Zalău) assigned a group to investigate the area.
-Meanwhile, the road, they arrived to Szilágynagyfalu (present-day Nușfalău) where they had been informed a few days before in Ipp two soldiers died in a detonation thus the same day they entered the commune where they conducted a raid instantly.
+On 13 September, the military commander of the district of Szilágysomlyó (present-day Șimleu Silvaniei) was informed that armed Romanian groups were looting the nearby villages of Alsókaznacs, Felsőkaznacs, Márkaszék, Porc, Lecsmér, Somály, and Kémer (present-day Cosniciu de Jos, Cosniciu de Sus, Marca, Porț, Leșmir, Șumal, and Camăr).
+According to the report, their number was between 80–100.
+Based on this report, the 32nd Regiment stationed in Zilah (present-day Zalău) assigned a group to investigate the area.
+When they arrived in Szilágynagyfalu (present-day Nușfalău), they were informed of the deaths of the two soldiers.
+In retaliation, they raided the commune the same day.

-After the reconnaissance, 18 suspicious persons were found and 16 have been executed, according to the official reports, because of their attempts to desert.
-Overnight, the Hungarian troops were residing in the local school when they were shot at from the street with a machine gun around 03:00 AM (some witnesses attested that the shooting came from a flat in the center, and five persons with machine guns were captured).
+After reconnaissance, 18 suspicious persons were found.
+According to official reports, 16 were executed because of their attempts to desert..
+Overnight, Hungarian troops residing in the local school were shot at from the street with a machine gun around 03:00 am.
+Some witnesses claimed that the shooting came from a flat in the center, and five persons with machine guns were captured.
 In retaliation, between 152 and 158 ethnic Romanians were killed.
-The commander of the Hungarian troops who perpetrated the massacre of civilians was lieutenant Zoltán Vasváry.
+The commander of the Hungarian troops, Lieutenant Zoltán Vasváry, perpetrated the massacre of civilians.
 Some sources have stated that the Hungarian Army was supported by local vigilantes.

-The soldiers went house-to-house and shot everybody indiscriminately.
+The soldiers went house-to-house, shooting indiscriminately.
 On 14 September, in Somlyócsehi (present-day Cehei), one person was killed.
 In the nearby Felsőkaznacs and Szilágcseres forests (present-day Cosniciu de Sus and Cerișa) 55 persons were killed.
 According to some other sources, the area most affected was Sălaj, where 477 Romanians were massacred.

 On September 14, at the order of Lt.
 Vasvári, a pit 24 meters long by 4 meters wide was dug in the village cemetery; the corpses of those killed in the massacre were buried head-to-head in two rows, with no religious ceremony.